 “Our life is shaped by our mind, for we become what we think.”

-The words “mindfulness” and “(tranquility) meditation” are often used interchangeably.
-In essence, tranquillity meditation means “focusing continuously on the body,” i.e., not pursuing our usual thoughts and not relating to the external world.
-It primarily emphasizes sustained attention to the body and the control of thought.
-Mindfulness, on the other hand, is metacognitive and adds a higher quality of observation to the meditation.
 Mindfulness does not mean meditating mechanically and gradually feeling better.
 It involves observing how we are meditating, monitoring what else is happening around us, and noticing any discrepancies, at the moment.
 It includes a conscious perception of mental and physical phenomena, which may also contribute to insights or ideas that are unlikely to occur in pure meditation.
 Therefore, although mindfulness is not reliant on the practice of long-seated meditation, a formal sitting meditation helps improve our physical (quick conscious relaxation), emotional (detachment) and cognitive (deliberate self-monitoring) skills.
-Thus, mindfulness is a flexible state of conscious awareness that arises from attending to the present moment in an open, accepting, and non-judgemental manner.
+Thus, mindfulness is a flexible state of conscious awareness that arises from attending to the present moment in an open, accepting, and non-judgmental manner.

 Recently, interest in the relationship between mindfulness and resilience has increased.
 Resilience is a personal trait that helps individuals adapt positively in the context of significant adversity or risk; the ability to “bounce back” after adversity.
 From a developmental perspective, it refers to meeting age-salient developmental tasks despite serious threats to development.
 Resilience can be considered as a trait that inoculates individuals against the impact of traumatic events.
 How can the ability to remain focused on the present moment foster the ability to bounce back after trauma?
 Some would suggest that it would lead to rumination, habitual worrying, and depressive thinking.
 However, the literature suggests otherwise.

-Let’s refrain from making a new year’s resolution or a promise to ourselves about forming this new habit.
-Let us start practicing mindfulness by being mindful of starting it!
+Let’s refrain from making a New Year’s resolution or a promise to ourselves about forming this new habit.
+Let us start practising mindfulness by being mindful of starting it!